markosbaratsas/nuclio-examples/temperature-conversion/README.md

     --run-registry localhost:5000
 ```
 Fill in the PATH_TO_NUCLIO_EXAMPLES, with the correct path.
 2. Test the function, using port provided from the command executed in step 1.
 Using Postman, create a request towards `http://localhost:PORT_FROM_COMMAND`.
-Under body->raw->Text provide the Temperature, along with the type of conversion(choose between `CelciusToFahrenheit`/`FahrenheitToCelcius`) in the following format:
+Under body->raw->Text provide the Temperature, along with the type of conversion(choose between `CelsiusToFahrenheit`/`FahrenheitToCelsius`) in the following format:
 ```
 {
-    "converter": "CelciusToFahrenheit",
+    "converter": "CelsiusToFahrenheit",
     "value": 12
 }
 ```